Eurydia/notes-on-clean-programming-language/content/Cleanpedia/Functions/Function Signature.md

 The function signature of `triple` is a function which accepts one integer as argument and returns an integer.

-Although, `double` and `triple` does two different things, they share a single function signature.
+Although, `double` and `triple` do two different things, they share a single function signature.

 ---